yammerjp/mylock/README.md

       MYLOCK_DATABASE     MySQL database name

     Options:
-      --lock-name         Required.
-A unique name for the advisory lock.
+      --lock-name              A unique name for the advisory lock.
+      --lock-name-from-command Generate lock name from command hash.
       --timeout                Required.
 Max seconds to wait for the lock.
       --help                   Show this help message.

+    Note: Either --lock-name or --lock-name-from-command must be specified (but not both).

     Behavior:
       - Connects to MySQL using the environment variables above.